emusat2021/Booktips/README.md

 #### Clone the project
 To make a local clone, follow the following steps.
 1. Log in to GitHub and go to the repository.
-2. Click on the green button with the text **“Code”.**
+2. Click on the green button with the text **"Code".**
-3. Click on **“Open with GitHub Desktop”** and follow the prompts in the GitHub Desktop Application or follow the instructions from **[this link](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository#cloning-a-repository-to-github-desktop)** to see how to clone the repository in other ways.
+3. Click on **"Open with GitHub Desktop"** and follow the prompts in the GitHub Desktop Application or follow the instructions from **[this link](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository#cloning-a-repository-to-github-desktop)** to see how to clone the repository in other ways.

 #### Working with the local copy
 1. Install all the requirements: Go to the workspace of your local copy.
 In the terminal window of your IDE type: **pip3 install -r requirements.txt**.